thma/WhyHaskellMatters/README.md

 The presentation aims to be self-contained and does not require any previous knowledge of the language.
 I will also try to keep the learning curve moderate and to limit the scope of the presentation;
-nevertheless this article is not meant to be a full introduction to the language.
+nevertheless this article is by no means a complete introduction to the language.

 (If you are looking for thorough tutorials have a look at [Haskell Wikibook](https://en.wikibooks.org/wiki/Haskell) or [Learn You a Haskell](http://www.learnyouahaskell.com/.)